-While you’ll find many armchair football fans, who think they know better than the elite-level coaches and players we see on our screens every week, actually defining what a touchback is can be pretty difficult for some people.
+While you’ll find many armchair football fans, who think they know better than the elite-level coaches and players we see on our screens every week, defining what a touchback is can be tricky for some people.

-Sure, if you asked the question ‘What is a touchback in football?’ to a lot of people, they’d be able to roll out some answer that sounds just about right, but the actual football term refers to several different things and events.
+Sure, if you asked the question, ‘What is a touchback in football?’ a lot of people, they’d be able to roll out some answer that sounds just about right, but the actual football term refers to several different things and events.

 With that in mind, this article (from a weary football coach who has seen it all, from college football to hopefuls in high school) is designed to try and help you become an expert on exactly what it means.

 A touchback occurs when the ball is caught reasonably within the end zone, so naturally; they usually happen from kickoffs.
 In that event, the receiving team will line up with the ball from their 25-yard line.